ckuelker/quick-guide-en-us/Dev/HPC/linpack.md

 ## Example Linpack Configuration

 Some Linpack binaries accept configuration in the form of a file.
-Having a name like `cfg.dat` that needs to have a special format, like this for HPL.
+With a name like `cfg.dat` that needs to have a special format, like this for HPL.

 ~~~